 - Are a student who has completed previous studies at Curtin College of Higher Education or VTEC; or

 - Are a student who is seeking enrolment into Cross-Institutional units; or

 - Are applying for mid-year entry; or

-- Are wishing to apply for special consideration for mid-year entry (application is through the University Admission Centre).
+- Want to apply for special consideration for mid-year entry (application is through the University Admission Centre); or.

-- Are wishing to apply for special consideration (supporting application also to be lodged with University Admission Centre).
+- Want to apply for special consideration for start-of-the-year (supporting application also to be lodged with University Admission Centre); or

-- ATAR or performance in any previous tertiary level studies
+- ATAR/Selection Rank or performance in any previous tertiary level studies;

 - Where applicable:

 - Performance in aptitude or ability tests

 - Assessment of a portfolio of work.

 If you've received an early, main or second round offer, you can defer your studies in the offered course for a period of up to twelve months, subject to the course being available in the desired semester.
 You'll be contacted by Curtin University in May and September and given information on how to apply to study in either of the next two semesters.
 A place of study in the same course will only be guaranteed for the following two semesters, subject to availability.
 For further information refer to the Can I defer? section.
 If you have a deferred Curtin place and you want to apply for courses other than your deferred course, you must apply through TISC for the other courses, even if they are at Curtin.
 (See Did you defer your place in 2016?).
 Please view Calendar for relevant applications and processing deadline dates.
 External and online studies